Jbleezy/BO2-Reimagined/README.md

 * Quest (raise hell step): all staffs must be fully charged for souls to be collected
 * Quest (raise hell step): zombies in The Crazy Place get knocked down during the screen flash after collecting all of the souls
 * Quest (freedom step): teleport trigger can be triggered without looking at it
-* Fixed being able to hit a death barrier when jumping off the Generator 3 Above Bunker zone
-* Fixed front part of tank model spawning in the Excavation Site Level 2 zone

 #### Trenches
 * Wallbuys: SMR, Ballista, B23R, Five-seven, Vector K10, MP40, Remington 870 MCS, Frag Grenade, Bouncing Betty